Gold prices are expected to trade sideways today: Angel Broking

-According to Angel Broking, Gold On Wednesday, spot gold prices ended lower by 0.21 percent to close at $1474.1 per ounce.
-Gold prices were pressurized after reports stated that the trade negotiations between U.S. & China were going well.
+According to Angel Broking, On Wednesday, spot gold prices rose marginally higher by 0.74 percent to close at $1474.8 per ounce. the yellow metal prices were supported after the U.S. Dollar dipped as the U.S. Federal Reserve kept the interest rates steady.

 Angel Broking's report on Gold